Apres Ski Fun

 Spooner Summit Sledding Area

+With a small street, this area features limited off-highway parking.
 The Spooner Summit Sledding Area offers a steep hill with even snow coverage that attracts kids of all ages.
-This area can get crowded on holidays and weekends.
+This area can get crowded on holidays and weekends, so arrive early.

 Free sledding hill near Lake Tahoe and Carson City

-My 12-year-old likes speed and sometimes he cracks his ride.
+My 12-year-old likes speed, and sometimes he cracks his ride.
 Credit: Catherine Parker

-Spooner Summit Sledding Area isn’t groomed so brushes and rocks add obstacles.
-My kids enjoy the challenge and the speed of the hill though smaller kids might be intimidated.
+Spooner Summit Sledding Area isn’t groomed, so brushes and rocks add obstacles.
+My kids enjoy the challenge and the speed of the hill, though smaller kids might be intimidated.

 With a couple of areas to sled, my kids spend hours racing each other at the Spooner Summit Sledding area.
 This area is free but doesn’t feature trash cans or restrooms.
-Though find year-round pit toilets at the Spooner Lake Nevada State Park ($), across the highway.
+However, find year-round pit toilets at the Spooner Lake Nevada State Park ($), across the highway.

 Please keep this area clean for others by packing out your trash.